Meow Wolf: Future plans

 In May 2024, Meow Wolf announced it would open its sixth permanent location in West Los Angeles, to be built in a movie theater in the Cinemark Complex at Howard Hughes L.A.
+It is scheduled to open in late 2026.
 A seventh location, to be at the South Street Seaport in southern Manhattan New York City, was announced in March 2025.

+In June 2025, Meow Wolf announced plans to explore expanding the Meow Wolf Universe globally beyond the walls of physical exhibitions through a mobile application they're prototyping with Niantic Spatial's geospatial AI technology.

 COVID-19 pandemic and labor issues

-With the outbreak of the COVID-19 pandemic, Meow Wolf's development plans were delayed in all locations, including layoffs of more than half its staff in Denver.
+In 2020, the outbreak of the COVID-19 pandemic led to the delay of Meow Wolf's development plans in all locations, including layoffs of more than half its staff in Denver.
 A preliminary collective bargaining group was formed in late 2020 in response to pandemic-related economic challenges, seeking more worker input.

 Due to the pandemic, House of Eternal Return closed from March 2020 to March 2021.
 They reopened at 25% capacity, which was only 625 people a day, for four days a week.
 The company also temporarily laid off some 200 employees and placed another 56 on furlough.
 This spearheaded an ongoing unionization effort formed by the Meow Wolf Workers Collective.
 In 2019, the company policy was that all Meow Wolf employees earn a minimum of $17 an hour.
 But in 2022, they ratified their contract with Meow Wolf calling for $1 million to go towards wage increases, where each artist gets paid no less than $60,000 annually, and exhibition workers at least $18 an hour.

 Various allegations have been made against the company, and certain individuals it employs, including, among other things, that it has engaged in aggressive union busting, questionable hiring practices, racial and gender discrimination, and failing to provide proportionate representation for regional artists from New Mexico, Arizona, Colorado, Nevada, and Texas.
+Lauren Oliver sued Meow Wolf, Inc and Vince Kadlubek in 2020 for changing the favorable art collective terms on her House of Eternal Return Space Owl creation from her owning the copyright and Meow Wolf owning the physical installation to the standard corporate work-for-hire terms, which gave VCMSE Art City LLC and MW LLC both the physical installation and the copyright.
+Her attorney, Jesse Boyd, said “...we are more than prepared to prove at trial that Defendants Vince Kadlubek and Meow Wolf, Inc. impersonated an art collective to misappropriate the creations of dozens of local artists, including Lauren, as well as the labor of hundreds of volunteers and the trust and financial support of the entire Santa Fe community to launch their corporate entertainment empire.”

 In 2021, Meow Wolf settled a workplace discrimination lawsuit.